scionproto/scion/doc/sig.rst

 SIG frame payload
 -----------------

-SIG frame payload may contain multiple IPv4 or IPv6 packets, or parts thereof.
+The SIG frame payload may contain multiple IPv4 or IPv6 packets, or parts thereof.
 No other types of packets can be encapsulated.
 The packets are placed one directly after another, with no padding.
 Multicast traffic is not supported yet.